delemottelab/string-method-swarms-trajectories/README.md

 ### Handling restarts
 You can just start the script the same way as you did the first time, it will figure out where it was before.
-Otionally you can start the python script with a flag --iteration=X, then it will start from that step directly.
+Optionally you can start the python script with a flag --iteration=X, then it will start from that step directly.
-There's no support for starting from checkpoint (.cpt) files yet.

 ### Recovering after a crash
 Assume that your simulation files are corrupt or that you realize your mdp options are incorrect, and you need to rerun part of the simulation.